SlicerRt/SlicerDebuggingTools/README.md

 - In Visual Studio Code:
   - Click debugger icon on the left side of the screen
   - Click `Start debugging` button (green triangle)
+  - Add a breakpoint to the Python file where you want to start debugging by clicking slightly to the left from the line number (a red dot will appear there)

 ### Instructions for Eclipse